 Our advice: Sharing is easy once it’s part of your team culture.
 Lead the way by setting an example yourself, and find some early adopters on your team who are excited to do the same.

-4) Does your playbook measure what works (and what doesn’t)?
+4) Do your Playbooks™ measure what works (and what doesn’t)?

 When you’re together on the sales floor, it’s easier to gauge what sales tactics are working and which are falling flat.
 Those impromptu conversations, even listening in on the activity, can give you some valuable insights.
 Unfortunately, there’s no remote equivalent, so you’re left either asking your reps directly or waiting for them to tell you.

-Now imagine your playbook can tap into their experience to measure which should stay and which need some revamping (or need to go entirely).
+Now imagine that your Playbooks™ can tap into their experience to measure which should stay and which need some revamping (or need to go entirely).
 What templates actually work?
 What tips are reps actually using?
 A PDF document won’t tell you that.
 Neither will your shared drive.
-A smart remote playbook, however, can provide insights into which specific pieces get the most mileage, and which reps love the most.
+A smart remote play, however, can provide insights into which specific pieces get the most mileage, and which reps love the most.

 Our advice: Full analytics can take your playbook from good to great, so look for a platform that can give you the insights you need to enable your reps’ success.

-5) Does your playbook help your team make the transition?
+5) Do your Playbooks™ help your team make the transition?

 - How to set a schedule and maintain a routine